IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/index.md

     This rate applies to individuals only.
 To grant access for an organization, please [contact me](emailto:olegpolakow@gmail.com).

-## What sponsorships achieve?

-Sponsorships make this project sustainable, as they buy the maintainers of this project time – a very scarce resource – which is spent on the development of new features, bug fixing, stability improvement, issue triage and general support.

-## How to become a sponsor?

-In order to become an eligible sponsor with your GitHub account, visit @polakowo, and complete a sponsorship of __$25 a month or more__.

-You can cancel your sponsorship anytime.[^2]

 [^2]:
     If you cancel your sponsorship, GitHub schedules a cancellation request which will become effective at the end of the billing cycle.
 This means